About Transistor Pinouts， An electric circuit is a combination of different electrical devices. One of these electrical devices is the transistor.

 However, this arrangement is also not sacrosanct, so it is advisable to consult the MOSFET datasheet to confirm the identification.

 Transistor Pinouts--Insulated Gate Bipolar Transistor- IGBT

 To identify the pins on this type of transistor, you need to get a practical IGBT like the GN2470.
 Now, you need to hold the raised part towards yourself.
-In this position, the shorter one in the middle is the cathode.
-The pin on the right is the Emitter, and the one on the left is the Gate.
+In this position, the cathode is the middle one, which is usually shorter.
+The pin on the right is the Emitter, and on the left-hand side is the Gate.

-With a practical phototransistor like L14G2, you need to hold the transistor by letting the curved surface facing you and start counting in the clockwise direction.
-The first pin from this direction is the Collector, the second one is the emitter and the last one is the base.
+With a practical phototransistor like L14G2, you need to hold the transistor by letting the surface with curvature face you and start counting.
+The first pin from this direction is the Collector, the second is the Emitter, and the last is the Base.